Kolyakot33/waybar-lyric/README.md

-# Ephemeral's Waybar Modules
+# WayTune

-Simple helper binary for my waybar configuration.
+A collection of custom waybar modules.

 ## Current supported modules